Bondok6/SoundCloud-player/README.md

 # SoundCloud Player

-> In this project you can search for any song you want by artist name or song name and listen to it.
+> In this project, you can search for any song you want by artist name or song name and listen to it.

 ![image preview](preview.PNG)